Dutch Design Week 2023 – theme: Why product DESIGN matters

 A process of change

-New product: OER dinnerware Eindhoven
+New product: OER tableware Eindhoven

 WHY (this product is important)